Semi-Supervised Treatment Effect Estimation with Unlabeled Covariates for Prediction-Powered Causal Inference: One-Sample Scenario

 where $\tau_0(X) \coloneqq \bbE\bigsqb{Y(1) - Y(0)\mid X}$ is the conditional ATE. \end{theorem}

-Here, note that the efficient influence function depends on the unknown $\mu_0, g_0$, which are referred to as \emph{nuisance parameters}.
+Here, note that the efficient influence function depends on the unknown $\mu_0, g_0$, which are referred to as nuisance parameters.
 Since the efficient influence function satisfies the equation $\bbE\sqb{\psi^{\text{OS}}(X, O, Y; \mu_0, g_0, \tau_0)} = 0$, if the nuisance parameters are known and the exact expectation is computed, we can obtain $\tau_0$ by solving for $\tau_0$ that satisfies this equation.
-Thus, the efficient influence function provides significant insights for constructing an efficient estimator.
+Thus, the efficient influence function provides a direct estimating equation for an efficient estimator.
 Furthermore, the accuracy of the estimation of the nuisance parameters affects the estimation of $\tau_0$, the parameter of interest.